Modern C++

 Signed/Unsigned Integer Characteristics

-Without undefined behavior, signed and unsigned integers use the same exact
+Without undefined behavior, signed and unsigned integers use exactly the same

-hardware, and they are equivalent at binary level thanks to the two-complement
+hardware, and they are equivalent at the binary level thanks to the two-complement

 However, signed and unsigned integers have different semantics in C++.
 The